pkitazos/elixir-mpst/README.md

 ## Currently working on

-- writing out the Two-buyer protocol in a way that looks like Maty
+- mock typechecker in Haskell